 This deed was witnessed by Elizabeth Brooks’s brother Thomas, along with Edmund Rice, Robert Hollingsworth, Andrew McCormack/McCormick, and Thomas Blackmore.
 Thomas Brooks’s witness to the deed tells us that by this date, the Brooks and Rice families were definitely connected, and that the Brooks family likely lived in the Long Marsh area of Frederick County near the Rices.

 As I’ve noted previously, a number of documents tell us that the Rice family was in Frederick County before 1750, when Patrick Rice had a survey at the head of Long Marsh Creek on 20 October 1750.
 Thomas Kemp Cartmell states that Patrick Rice was among early landholders in Frederick County with surveys in the Long Marsh part of the county by the late 1740s and early 1750s.
-Patrick Rice was definitely in Frederick County by 7 May 1746, when the county court issued an order to him and Lewis Neill to lay off and mark a road to the hapel at Cunningham’s.
+Patrick Rice was definitely in Frederick County by 10 September 1744, as the previous posting notes, since he and wife Elizabeth wrote a letter to her brother Isaac DeCow of Burlington County, New Jersey, on that date, with the letter stating that it was being sent from “Opecon” Creek in Frederick County and indicating that the Rices lived there.
+Less than two years later on 7 May 1746, the county court issued an order to Patrick Rice and Lewis Neill to lay off and mark a road to the chapel at Cunningham’s.
 In the same year on 4 November, Frederick county court minutes state that the court had ordered Lewis Neill and Patrick Rice to report on marking a road from Opequon Creek past James Cunningham’s place to the chapel.

 As my last posting indicates, sometime between 27 December 1770 and 7 February 1771, George Rice began to serve on the vestry of Frederick parish.
 The posting I’ve just linked contains a digital image of the page in the Frederick vestry minutes that first shows George as a vestryman on 7 February 1771.
-The fact that, as a young married man who had been a captain in the French and Indian Wars, George Rice now held the socially responsible and prestigious position of a vestryman indicates that, having come of age, begun amassing land, and married, he was now establishing himself as a respected member of the local community.
+The fact that, as a married man entering mature years who had been a captain in the French and Indian Wars, George Rice now held the socially responsible and prestigious position of a vestryman indicates that, having launched his adult life, having begun amassing land, and having married, he was now establishing himself as a respected member of the local community.